 The Final Process

 Make up a solution of 1/2 teaspoon of synthrapol with 5 litres of hot water and agitate the fabric for 2 minutes.
 Rinse well in tepid water until the water is clear.

 There is no substantiated evidence of a causal link between exposure to Procion MX dyes and any chronic or fatal illnesses.
 Both the acid and fibre reactive dye families have a considerable track record, of use in industry in considerable quantities and in a less well controlled environment in the crafts

 Sensible precautions should be taken when handling dyes and chemicals, particularly as powders:

 - Avoid inhaling dusts, they can produce an asthma type reaction.
 People with known respiratory problems should not handle synthetic dyes, and particularly the fibre reactive dyes, in powder form.
 A dust mask should be worn when working with the powders or exposed to an aerosol from spraying dye solutions made up in water

 - Avoid splashing solutions into the eyes, swallowing the materials or prolonged skin contact.
 A simple ‘non-contact’ approach (most people use gloves to avoid dyeing themselves) plus normal, good, hygiene is sufficient precautions for the occasional user

-- Store in clearly labeled containers well away from children, pets and foodstuffs.
+- Store in clearly labelled containers well away from children, pets and foodstuffs.
 Treat dye powders and solutions with the same caution as domestic poisons (eg strong cleaners, bleaches or medicines)